scast26/cse-163-final/README.md

 import pandas as pd
 import numpy as np
 ```
+With these imports in place, the file is ready to run.
+When running the final, three plots (one box plot, and two unique scatter plots) will be generated and displayed in separate tabs.
+The box plot and scatter plot with subplots both are created with inclusion of all significant audio features in our dataset.
+The other scatter plot created references the columns of ```danceability’```, ```‘popularity’```, ```‘energy’```, and ```‘speechiness’``` to showcase a more narrow approach to our data analysis.

 The title of each plot function corresponds to an image of that same name that contains solely a capture of what the correct plot will output.